AdamBoley/Project-Beergate/README.md

 When designing the user review form that allows users to submit their own beer reviews, and implementing the backend code to handle this, I noted that the form was not uploading images that had been attached in the image field.
 A Django blog walkthrough video on Youtube suggested using an ImageField, and then storing images directly in the repository.
 Whilst I considered that this might be an acceptable work-around, I concluded that it would not for extensibility reasons.
 Many users uploading many images would bloat that directory.
 I then found [Cloudinary's documentation on image uploading](https://cloudinary.com/documentation/django_image_and_video_upload).
 I determined that I already had most of the pieces in place, though their code snippets pre-suppose the use of function-based views.
 Merely adding `{% load cloudinary %}` to the HTML file, and adding `request.FILES` to the post method of the AddReviewView view was sufficient to get this working.
 A database entry with name `image upload test` is testament to this - this entry's image was uploaded using the form, not via the admin backend, though I have disapproved it since the image is poorly-sized.

 19/8/22:
 After implementing the functionality to update and delete posts, I was researching ways to limit only the user of a post to edit or delete it.
 In doing so, I came across a potential vulnerability - a logged in user may duplicate their tab and then using that second tab, navigate to the user_review, update_review and delete_review pages.
 If they then log out using the first tab and refresh the second tab, that second tab remains on those pages, effectively giving a logged-out user continued access to functionality that only logged in users should have.
 Fortunately, I already had `{% if user.is_authenticated %}` control statements in these pages, so that if a user tries the above work-around, the content will not display.
 It is possible that a user might do this accidentally, so I added text and links to the login page if the user is not authenticated.
+This is also intended to tweak-off a malicious user.

 A similar issue was noted when adding the Jinja templating language code that only allows a user to update or delete a review if they are the author of it.
 Determining if a user owns a review, and is therefore eligible to update or delete it was simple - I merely added `{% if user.id == review.author.id %}` control statements to the pages.
 To fix the vulnerability, I added this control statement to the update_review and delete_review files as well, with some text and a link back to the homepage.

 21/8/22:
 When I implemented the upvote and downvote features, they were independent of each other.
 This allowed a user to both upvote and downvote a beer review, which is plainly non-sensical.
 To rectify this, I considered removing the views and urls that control upvoting and downvoting, and replacing them with a single view for both actions.
 I then realised that I could simply modify the existing views so that if a user's upvote is added and if a downvote by that same user exists, then the downvote is removed, and vice-versa - if a user's downvote is added and an upvote by that same user exists, then the upvote is removed.
 These modifications proved remarkably easy to implement - requiring a single IF conditional within the extant ELSE block.
 Simple testing confirmed that the modifications worked as intended - a vote was extant, clicking the button for the opposite vote removed the extant vote when the opposite vote was added.

 # Development Choices